juandigv/iTunesSearchExercise/README.md

 A mockStore was created to be used on unit testing, it contains same elements as the original store but includes content from 2 querys to use with unit tests instead of calling the API.

-A problem found in the application is a CORS error, that it isn't fixed yet due to appearing and dissapearing sometimes when using the same query link.
+A problem found in the application is a CORS error, that it isn't fixed yet due to appearing and disappearing sometimes when using the same query link.